Privacy Notice and Cookies

 1.8) We will process personal data only on lawful bases.
 In particular, we will process personal data on the following lawful bases identified in Article 6 GDPR:

 (a) for the performance of a contract with you, or to take steps at your request prior to entering into a contract with you (Article 6(1)(b) GDPR).
-This may be our basis for processing correspondence data, enquiry data, matter data and transaction data;
+This may be our basis for processing correspondence data, enquiry data, matter data, transaction data or partner data;

 (b) for our legitimate interests (Article 6(1)(f) GDPR).
 This may be our basis for processing:

-i) correspondence and matter data (as we have an interest in properly administering our business and communications);
+i) correspondence, matter and partner data (as we have an interest in properly administering our business and communications);

 ii) enquiry data (as we have an interest in developing our business with interested parties);